thosgood/this-weeks-finds/markdown/151-200/week189.md

 appeared yet, even a tumbleweed flying past LIGO creates enough of a time-dependent gravitational potential for the device to detect.

-    >It would indeed be excellent to obtain a g-wave burst and a
+> It would indeed be excellent to obtain a g-wave burst and a
-    >\gamma wave burst simultaneously. (even better is if the propagation
+> $\gamma$ wave burst simultaneously. (even better is if the propagation
-    >rate were different then we'd have a cool yardstick).
+> rate were different then we'd have a cool yardstick).

-We may see that from \gamma ray bursters, someday.
-We don't know how \gamma ray bursters work well enough to know how much gravitational radiation they produce.
+We may see that from $\gamma$ ray bursters, someday.
+We don't know how $\gamma$ ray bursters work well enough to know how much gravitational radiation they produce.